 School of Science

 - Rick Ryan (College of Science, Engineering & Health)

 All students accepted on this study tour will depart Melbourne together to travel Nadi, Fiji.
-From Nadi we board the Yasawa Flyer (ferry) for a three-hour journey to Drawaqa Island in the Yasawa group of islands to arrive at the remote Barefoot Manta resort (a certified member of The International Ecotourism Society) in time for lunch.
+After an overnight in Nadi, we board the Yasawa Flyer (ferry) for a three-hour journey to Drawaqa Island in the Yasawa group of islands to arrive at the remote Barefoot Manta resort (a certified member of The International Ecotourism Society) in time for lunch.
 Barefoot Manta resort will be your home base throughout your two weeks in Fiji, except for a couple of days when you will visit Barefoot Kuata resort for ‘a weekend off’.

-While in Fiji, students will meet and work with Barefoot Manta staff, including embedded scientist villagers from neighbouring islands as well as visit villages on the neighbouring Naviti Island to participate in a traditional Fijian Sevu sevu welcoming ceremony at Mouira village.
+While in Fiji, students will meet and work with Barefoot Manta staff, including Barefoot Manta’s scientist and visit villages on the neighbouring Naviti Island to participate in a traditional Fijian Sevu sevu welcoming ceremony at Mouira village.